Rainbow Coast Raiders: Club history

-The Raiders did not play finals again from 1994 onwards, folding following the 1999 season due to financial constraints.
+The Raiders men did not play finals again from 1994 onwards and folded following the 1999 season due to financial constraints.
+The club attempted to re-enter the SBL for the 2001 season but their application was unsuccessful, with the league stating that the Raiders were "not quite ready".

-Between 2012 and 2015, attempts were made by Albany Basketball Association to submit bids and applications for a return of the Raiders to the SBL.
+In 2009 and 2011, a regular season SBL game was played at the Albany Leisure and Aquatic Centre.
+Over the next few years, attempts were made by Albany Basketball Association to submit bids and applications for a return of the Raiders to the SBL.
+In 2025, a regular season NBL1 West game was played at the Albany Leisure and Aquatic Centre.